bwallace/evidence_inference/pages/students.md

 tagline: NSF CAREER Award 1750978
 ---

-### Students Directly Supported by this Grant
+### Students Directly Supported by this Grant (Current & Past)

+- [Benjamin Nye](https://www.khoury.northeastern.edu/people/benjamin-nye/).
+PhD student in Khoury College of Computer Sciences at Northeastern.

 - [Jay DeYoung](https://www.khoury.northeastern.edu/people/jay-deyoung/).
 PhD student in Khoury College of Computer Sciences at Northeastern.

+- [Chantal Shaib](https://www.khoury.northeastern.edu/people/chantal-shaib/).
+PhD student in Khoury College of Computer Sciences at Northeastern.

 - [Eric Lehman](https://www.linkedin.com/in/eric-lehman-51b1419b).
-Undergraduate at Khoury; now joining MIT as a PhD student in fall 2020.
+Supported as an REU while an undergraduate at Northeastern.
+Now at MIT as a PhD student (from fall 2020).
+Received an *honorable mention* for the CRA Oustanding Undergraduate Researcher Award: https://cra.org/2020-outstanding-undergraduate-researcher-award-recipients/.

 - Joshua Oquendo.
-Undergraduate at Roxbury Community College.
+Undergraduate at Roxbury Community College (RCC); supported as an REU.

 ### Other Collaborators

-- [Benjamin Nye](https://www.khoury.northeastern.edu/people/benjamin-nye/).
-PhD student in Khoury College of Computer Sciences at Northeastern.

 - [Sarthak Jain](https://www.khoury.northeastern.edu/people/sarthak-jain-2/).
 PhD student in Khoury College of Computer Sciences at Northeastern.